 Hannah J. Stolze joined the College of Business at Lipscomb University in 2021 and the Business & Economics faculty at Wheaton College in 2015.

-Hannah is currently an associate professor of marketing & supply chain management and recently appoint director of the Center for Faith & Innovation.
+Hannah is currently an associate professor of supply chain management at Lipscomb University and executive director of the Wheaton College Center for Faith & Innovation.
 Before her joint appointment at Lipscomb University and Wheaton College, she was an assistant professor of supply chain management in the marketing department at Florida State University.

-Hannah conducts applied business research with a focus on sustainability (including environmental, economic, social and humanitarian impacts).
+Hannah conducts applied business research with a focus on sustainability (including environmental, economic, social and humanitarian impacts) and transformative impact.
 She has partnered with over 40 Fortune 500 firms on research projects and in data collection.
 For a full over view of her research link to: curriculum vitae.
 Her work has been published in multiple academic journals including, the Harvard Business Review, Journal of Operations Management, Journal of Supply Chain Management, and the Journal of Business Logistics.

-She is currently serving as a Fulbright Scholar in Indonesia on a teaching grant where she will guest lecture in undergraduate supply chain courses and teach graduate supply chain courses at UPH (Universitas Pelita Harapan).
-She will also conduct seminars, workshops, consult on curricular matters, and assist with program and faculty development.
+She recently served as a Fulbright Scholar in Indonesia on a teaching grant where she lectured in undergraduate courses and taught graduate supply chain courses at UPH (Universitas Pelita Harapan).
+She also conducted seminars, workshops, consulted on curricular matters, and assisted with program and faculty development.